 - Stronger bargaining power with retailers or distributors

 - No pressure to conduct outbound marketing

 - Ability to test a product’s acceptance in the market and gain feedback on the product

-Whichever promotional strategy you choose, it is important to use a strategy that works with your small business goals.
+Whichever promotional strategy you choose, it's important to use a strategy that works with your small business goals.
 Keep organized and thrive with QuickBooks Online.
 Keep an eye on your cash flow with up-to-date financial reports, track your expenses, and manage your business.